Suninus/Archi4Swift/README.md

 ## Contributing
 I am happy to receive any pull requests, and you will say any suggestion of swift in here. let's do it!

-## Next:
+## Next
-1.complete the architecture to the swift grammar 2.swift operation queue
+- 1.complete the architecture to the swift grammar
+- 2.swift operation queue
-3.errorsystem
+- 3.errorsystem
-4.write a project use this architecture
+- 4.write a project use this architecture

 License
 MIT